The Legend of the Arctic Hares And why they Change Colour in Winter Time - Along time ago in the Arctic forest lived a rabbit. She was a

 leaves and twigs on the forest floor, and of course they started to

 burn.
-The flames spread quickly, and it was only a matter
+The flames spread quickly, and it was only a matter of minutes

 before the whole forest was alight.